DLA Piper eSports Laws of the World is meant to be a review of the main legal issues affecting eSports in the main jurisdictions worldwide.

 And the same issues arise in contracting players.
 These might be players who could become extremely popular in a quite short period also through online streaming platforms and channels of communications that are rapidly changing.
 As such, the appropriate contracting of their services is paramount to avoid subsequent challenges.

-DLA Piper eSports Laws of the World is not meant to give a comprehensive review of all the laws affecting eSports worldwide, and it should not be considered a replacement of legal advice.
+DLA Piper eSports Laws of the World is not meant to give a comprehensive review of the main laws affecting eSports in 39 jurisdictions, and it should not be considered a replacement of legal advice.
 Also, regulations in this area will quickly change, and we expect to frequently update the guide, also following clients’ requests and feedbacks.

 Our hope is though that the guide will be able to flag potential issues and possible solutions.
 They will be then deeply assessed with the primary contact of the relevant jurisdiction indicated in the guide so that potential risks are adequately tackled and opportunities can be taken.